 Founded by Tim Westergren in 2000, Pandora has struggled in the public markets, slumping 38 percent since its initial offering in June of last year.
 One issue for investors is the difficulty of establishing royalty agreements.
 The Oakland, California-based company said in its prospectus that while expanding the service outside of the U.S. is part of its long- term strategy, that effort “involves numerous risks and challenges,” because licensing terms in other countries are “prohibitively expensive.”

-Pandora climbed (P) 0.2 percent to $9.95 at the close in New York.
+Pandora climbed (P:US) 0.2 percent to $9.95 at the close in New York.
 The stock’s post-IPO plunge compares with a 4.1 percent gain in the Standard & Poor’s 500 Index over the same period.